FrighteningFunction/Hive_PC/README.md

     - Moves one space like the Queen Bee.
     - Has a special ability to move an adjacent piece (friend or foe) by rolling it to an empty space around the Pillbug.

 In "Hive," each insect's movement is designed to mimic, in an abstract way, their real-life counterparts' behavior.
-The strategy in the game hinges on effectively using these movement patterns to surround the opponent's Queen Bee while protecting your own.
+The strategy in the gamePanel hinges on effectively using these movement patterns to surround the opponent's Queen Bee while protecting your own.